Working with families

 Support for the parents and caregivers of neurodivergent children and young people

-We can provide supporting evidence for your child’s EHCP and/or offer guidance to your child’s school on how best to support them.
+We can provide supporting evidence for your child or young person’s EHCP review and/or offer guidance to your child or young person’s school on how best to support them (if they don’t have an EHCP or you are in the process of applying for one).

-We do this by observing your child in school or at home then providing a written report in an EHCP format (covering Sections B, E and F), which will identify your child’s needs, the provision required and the most effective objectives to set.
+We do this by observing your child or young person in school or at home then providing a written report in an EHCP format (covering Sections B, E and F), which will identify your child or young person’s needs, the provision required and the most effective objectives to set.

-The aim is to ensure that you recognise your child in the EHCP when you read it, and you would be happy for them to read it when they are old enough.
-The report will describe changes to the environment, activities and staff approaches, which need to happen to give your child the support they need, rather than suggesting what could be done to help your child ‘fit in’.
+The report will describe changes to the environment, activities and staff approaches, which need to happen to give your child or young person the support they need, rather than suggesting what could be done to help your child or young person ‘fit in’.

 Bespoke services

-Sometimes, you or your child might need support that falls outside of our standard services.
-We offer the following bespoke support – and more besides:
+Sometimes, you or your child/young person might need support that falls outside of our standard services.
+We offer the following bespoke support – and more besides.

 Our bespoke services are priced on a case-by-case basis.